All Episodes

 There is a consensus within the party.

-President Bush has mismanaged the war, but a new course is needed, but House Democrats should be free to take individual positions, she said.
+President Bush has mismanaged the war, that a new course is needed, but House Democrats should be free to take individual positions, she said.

 This is the biggest backtrack I have ever seen.